legndery/DesignPatternsWithJS/README.md

-# Design Pattern with JavaScript
+# Design Patterns with JavaScript
 A simple project to experiment with **`Object Literal Pattern`**, **`Revealing Module Pattern`** and **`Publisher-Subscriber pattern`**

 ### Things Being used